Divide-And-Conquer/Divide-And-Conquer.github.io/_posts/2025-09-22-SecurityCamara.markdown

 The PCB for this project is designed to fit in place of the original PCB, and reused it's mounting points.

 The main camera is a RPi 5 module with a carrier camera.

-This project replaces the PIR with a second camera, that is configured for object (specifically cat) recognition.This uses the SeedStudio AI xxxx board, along with an original RPi camera.
+This project replaces the PIR with a second camera, that is configured for object (specifically cat) recognition.This uses the Grove Vision AI v2 board, along with an original RPi camera.
-This board can trigger a cat deterrent such as a smell.
+This board can trigger a cat deterrent, such as a smell.

 Photos of Yale disassembly

 KISS

-Specification
+# Specification

   POE
   Compute module 5 basic
-AI
+  12MP Raspberry Pi Camera Module 3, Standard

   Grove Vision AI Module V2
+  Raspberry Pi basic camera OV5647-62 FOV Camera Module for Raspberry Pi 3B+4B

+  PIR or Grove board to trigger main Camera?

 Todo: show  complete unit.

 # Design Notes